plentymarkets/plugin-elastic-export-rakuten-de/meta/documents/user_guide_en.md

 ## 1 Registering with Rakuten.de

 Items are sold on the market Rakuten.de.
-For further information about this market, refer to the [Setting up Rakuten](https://knowledge.plentymarkets.com/en/omni-channel/multi-channel/rakuten/rakuten-setup) page of the manual.
+For further information about this market, refer to the [Setting up Rakuten](https://knowledge.plentymarkets.com/en/markets/rakuten/rakuten-setup) page of the manual.

 ## 2 Setting up the data format RakutenDE-Plugin in plentymarkets

 By installing this plugin you will receive the export format **RakutenDE-Plugin**.
 Use this format to exchange data between plentymarkets and Rakuten.
 It is required to install the Plugin **Elastic export** from the plentyMarketplace first before you can use the format **RakutenDE-Plugin** in plentymarkets.

 Once both plugins are installed, you can create the export format **RakutenDE-Plugin**.
-Refer to the [Elastic Export](https://knowledge.plentymarkets.com/en/basics/data-exchange/elastic-export) page of the manual for further details about the individual format settings.
+Refer to the [Elastic Export](https://knowledge.plentymarkets.com/en/data/exporting-data/elastic-export) page of the manual for further details about the individual format settings.

 Creating a new export format:

 1. Go to **Data » Elastic export**.
 2. Click on **New export**.
 3. Carry out the settings as desired.
 Pay attention to the information given in table 1.
-4. **Save** the settings.
+4. **Save** the settings.<br/>
 → The export format is given an ID and it appears in the overview within the **Exports** tab.

 The following table lists details for settings, format settings and recommended item filters for the format **RakutenDE-Plugin**.